Knowledge base

 Has this FAQ been helpful?

-This guide explains which protocols and ports can be used with Infomaniak's messaging services (including the Service Mail service).
+This guide explains which protocols and ports can be used with Infomaniak's messaging services (Service Mail in particular).

 Recommended ports and parameters for client configuration